 Funding will be provided directly to participating fertility clinics in B.C.
 If you have been approved for funding, your fertility clinic will contact you to discuss your treatment plan under the Publicly Funded IVF program.

-Why has income testing been introduced to the Publicly Funded IVF Program?
+Why is the Publicly Funded IVF Program income-tested?

 Funding amounts are based on combined income to ensure that more individuals and families can benefit from the program, with greater support for those who need it the most and are otherwise unable to afford the high cost of IVF.